undreamai/LLMUnity/README.md

 In both cases you'll need to enable 'Allow Downloads Over HTTP' in the project settings.

 **Create the characters**<br>
-Create a second project with the game characters using the `LLMCharacter` script as described above.
+Create a second project with the game characters using the `LLMAgent` script as described above.
 Enable the `Remote` option and configure the host with the IP address (starting with "http://") and port of the server.

 </details>